CerebralMastication/hbrplot/README.md

 <a href="url"><img src="https://cerebralmastication.github.io/hbr_2x2.png" align="center" width="500"></a>

-This package attempts to make this type of graphic easily accessable to R users.
+This package attempts to make this type of graphic easily accessible to R users.
 Using the `hbrplot` package and it's one command, also called `hbrplot`, you can create 2x2 HBR images with `hbrplot`.
 First, install the package in R using `devtools`:

 ```{r}
 devtools::install_github("CerebralMastication/hbrplot")